 Comment

 “Speech made by public employees in their official capacity is not insulated from employer discipline by the First Amendment but speech made in their private capacity as a citizen is.”
 Brandon v.
-Maricopa Cnty., 849 F.3d 837, 843 (9th Cir.
+Maricopa County, 849 F.3d 837, 843 (9th Cir.
 2017) (citing Garcetti v.
 Ceballos, 547 U.S. 410, 421 (2006)); see also Kennedy v.
 Bremerton Sch.
-Dist., 142 S. Ct.
-2407, 2423 (2022) (“If a public employee speaks ‘pursuant to [his or her] official duties,’ this Court has said the Free Speech Clause generally will not shield the individual from an employer’s control and discipline . . . .”).
+Dist., 597 U.S. 507, 527 (2022) (“If a public employee speaks ‘pursuant to [his or her] official duties,’ this Court has said the Free Speech Clause generally will not shield the individual from an employer’s control and discipline . . . .”).
 The Ninth Circuit has described the inquiry into whether the employee’s speech is protected as “fact-intensive” and explained that “no single formulation of factors can encompass the full set of inquiries relevant to determining the scope of a plaintiff’s job duties.”
 Dahlia v.
 Rodriguez, 735 F.3d 1060, 1074-76 (9th Cir.
 2013) (en banc); see also Lindke v.
 Freed, 601 U.S. 187, 203 (2024) (noting that, in the context of analyzing whether a public official’s social media activity is speech pursuant to their official duties or in their personal capacity, the court ought to engage in a fact-specific undertaking in which each post’s “content and function are the most important considerations”).
-For a discussion of “guiding principles for undertaking the practical factual inquiry,” see Brandon, 849 F.3d at 843 (citing Dahlia, 735 F.3d at 1074-76); see also Kennedy, 142 S. Ct. at 2424 (describing Garcetti and explaining that the prosecutor’s memorandum at issue in that case was government speech because it was speech the government itself had commissioned or created and speech the employee was expected to deliver in the course of carrying out his job).
+For a discussion of “guiding principles for undertaking the practical factual inquiry,” see Brandon, 849 F.3d at 843 (citing Dahlia, 735 F.3d at 1074-76); see also Kennedy, 597 U.S. at 528 (describing Garcetti and explaining that the prosecutor’s memorandum at issue in that case was government speech because it was speech the government itself had commissioned or created and speech the employee was expected to deliver in the course of carrying out his job).

 In Kennedy v.
-Bremerton School District, the Supreme Court held that a public high school football coach spoke not as a public employee, but as a private citizen, when he decided “to persist in praying quietly without his players after three games in October 2015,” 142 S. Ct. at 2422 , which were “the three prayers that resulted in his suspension,” id. at 2424.
+Bremerton School District, the Supreme Court held that a public high school football coach spoke not as a public employee, but as a private citizen, when he decided “to persist in praying quietly without his players after three games in October 2015,” 597 U.S. at 508, which were “the three prayers that resulted in his suspension,” id. at 2424.
 The Supreme Court explained:

 [The coach] did not speak pursuant to government policy.
 He was not seeking to convey a government-created message.
 He was not instructing players, discussing strategy, encouraging better on-field performance, or engaged in any other speech the District paid him to produce as a coach.
 Simply put: Mr. Kennedy’s prayers did not “ow[e their] existence” to Mr. Kennedy’s responsibilities as a public employee.

-Id. (citations omitted);; see also Moonin v.
+Id. (citations omitted); see also Moonin v.
 Tice, 868 F.3d 853 (9th Cir.
 2017) (holding prior restraint prohibiting highway patrol officers from speaking about controversial canine drug interdiction program with anyone outside of law enforcement violates First Amendment); Barone v.
 City of Springfield, 902 F.3d 1091, 1101-06 (9th Cir.
 2018) (holding that prior restraint prohibiting police officer from speaking or writing “anything of a disparaging or negative manner related to the Department/Organization/City of Springfield or its Employees” violated First Amendment); Ohlson v.
 Brady, 9 F.4th 1156 (9th Cir.
 2021) (concluding that forensic scientist who testified in court as part of his job duties spoke as employee rather than private citizen entitled to First Amendment protection); Dodge v.
 Evergreen School District, 56 F.4th 767, 778 (9th Cir.
 2022) (concluding that teacher engaged in expression as private citizen entitled to First Amendment protection rather than employee when he “display[ed] a message on a personal item while attending a teacher-only training”).